williamdemeo/LEAN_wjd/presentation/foundations.md

 (Here, nonempty α is equivalent to ∃ x : α, true.)

-Diaconescu's trick gives us the law of the excluded middle as a consequence of choice.
+Diaconescu's trick gives us the law of the excluded middle as a consequence.

-<span color=red>Warning!</span> Definitions that use choice to produce data are noncomputable.
+<font color="red">Warning!</font> Definitions that use choice to produce data are noncomputable.